3 Transformative Shadow Work Exercises For Deep Healing And Inner Peace

 Once you finished your journaling exercise, have a look at your notes.

-If you have an established meditation practice, shadow work meditation might be the perfect shadow work exercise for you.
-Shadow meditation engages the body, mind and emotions.
+If you are into meditation or have an established meditation practice, shadow work meditation might be worth exploring.

 Shadow work meditation – outline: